15 Things That Pose a Threat To Hedgehogs

 Badgers and foxes are usually found on the same territories as that hedgehogs and are their primary natural predators.

 Smaller hoglets are also vulnerable to weasels, ferrets, and rats.
 If you want to feed hedgehogs, avoid leaving the food outside a feeding station because this also attracts other animals like foxes.

-Adult cats may not be able to harm adult hedgehogs but they are certainly able to kill smaller hoglets.
+Adult cats may not be able to harm adult hedgehogs, but they are undoubtedly able to kill smaller hoglets.

-Adult dogs, on the other hand, can easily maul hedgehogs so be wary of behavior that may indicate that your pet is chasing or attacking a hedgehog.
+On the other hand, adult dogs can easily maul hedgehogs, so be wary of behavior that may indicate that your pet is chasing or attacking a hedgehog.

-Wood piles attract hedgehogs that are looking for a place to settle during cold weather.
+Wood piles attract hedgehogs looking for a place to settle during cold weather.

-This natural behavior can seriously injure or kill the hedgehog when the fire is lit so check the wood pile for disturbances with a torchlight, move the sticks around, and look inside by lifting the base with a long stick.
+This natural behavior can seriously injure or kill the hedgehog when the fire is lit, so check the wood pile for disturbances with a torchlight, move the sticks around, and look inside by lifting the base with a long post.